 Me?
 Cheat?
 Perish the thought!

 It's also a good idea to avoid accusing a cheater when they have a large number of cards in their hand, and it would be more beneficial to force the pile onto someone with a smaller number.
 Simiarly, when an opponent is playing their last card, even if they make a completely reasonable claim, always accuse them of cheating.
 If you're wrong, you'll receive the pile, but you'll lose the round on that turn anyway.
 If you're right, they'll take the pile, and you'll still have a chance to win.

 Occasionally, a little Faerie will fly by, claiming that she thinks someone has just cheated.
-While Faeries are generally trustworthy, nobody is quite sure how accurate her claims are; if you've taken her advice, let us know how it turned out!
+While Faeries are generally trustworthy, nobody's quite sure how accurate her claims are!

 I tell everyone when YOU cheat, too!

 - Try to force the pile on the player with the smallest number of cards.